Brush and Tree Removal 2020 Policy

-Brush chipping services will be provided to single- and two-family residences once per month during the months of May, June, September, and October.
-The routes will coincide with your regular rubbish pickup day.
-Residents do not have to call the Town Hall to schedule a tree or brush pick up.
+Brush chipping services will be provided to single and two-family residences once per month during the two months of May and September only in 2020.
+The routes will coincide with your regular refuse pickup day.
+Residents do not have to call the Town Hall to schedule brush chipping.

 |Monday||first Tuesday of the month|